-Do you have any favourite up and coming craft chocolate makers you think everyone should taste?
+Do you have any favorite up and coming craft chocolate makers you think everyone should taste?

-What is your favourite chocolate city?
+What is your favorite chocolate city?
 What should people see when there?

 Los Angeles.
 That’s right.
 I have never experienced a more warm and inviting community than LA.
 There is no pretense.
 Yes, you have to drive to get to each chocolate shop but everyone is so laid back and there is a rich history there in chocolate.